Hyogo Japan Travel Guide

 Kobe truly has an appealing destination for those seeking a flavorful and culturally rich Japanese adventure.

-The city's compact size and efficient public transportation system make it easy to explore, allowing visitors to discover its distinct blend of tradition and modernity with ease.
+The city's compact size and efficient public transportation system make it easy to explore, allowing visitors to discover its distinct blend of convention and modernity with ease.

-Kobe is a gastronomic destination, with its famous beef and diverse food scene.
+Kobe is a gastronomic destination, with its famous beef and a range of cuisine scene.

-Explore the picturesque harbor, iconic Port Tower, plus busy waterfront activities.
+Explore the picturesque harbor, iconic Port Tower, and bustling waterfront activities.

 Discover scenic Rokko Mountains, with panoramic views and refreshing outdoor activities.

-The charming Kitano district, with its historic foreign residences, invites visitors to experience the past and take in the city's unique cross-cultural heritage.
+The charming Kitano district, with its historic foreign residences, invites visitors to experience the past and experience the city's unique cross-cultural heritage.

 An iconic landmark offering panoramic views of the city and bay.